-This privacy statement describes how Curtin University handles personal information in its possession or control.
+This privacy statement describes how Curtin University (the University) handles personal information in its possession or control.
 The University's privacy statement remains under constant review, and it is therefore your responsibility to monitor this statement for changes which may be implemented from time to time.

 Curtin's level of compliance

-Under the Higher Education Support Act 2003 (Commonwealth) (HESA), the University must comply with the Information Privacy Principles contained in the Privacy Act 1988 (Commonwealth) when handling students' personal information obtained for the purposes of chapters 3 and 4 of the HESA.
+Under the Higher Education Support Act 2003 (Commonwealth) (HESA), the University must comply with the Australian Privacy Principles contained in the Privacy Act 1988 (Commonwealth) when handling students' personal information obtained for the purposes of chapters 3 or 4 of the HESA.
 Apart from this obligation, the University is not subject to the Privacy Act but it nevertheless commits to comply with the Australian Privacy Principles as if it were a Commonwealth organisation.

 The type of personal information collected

 The types of personal information which the University handles may include, but is not limited to: names, residential addresses, student or staff ID numbers, student or staff photographs or recorded moving images, tax file numbers, email addresses, date of birth, bank details, government identifiers and signatures.